Phased Retirement Guidelines

 Social Security

 Contributions to Social Security will continue on the reduced appointment.
 Those participants qualifying for Social Security retirement benefits may be eligible to draw those benefits while on phased retirement beginning at age 62 or any later date.
-In determining eligibility for benefits, the participant should consult a Social Security office.
+To determine eligibility for benefits, the participant should consult with Social Security Administration.

 Tuition Waiver Benefits